stratigos/emotional-intelligence/README.md

 >
 >  -- Marshall B. Rosenberg, PhD, author of Nonviolent Communication

 Non Violent Communication, or NVC, provides strategy and tactics for maintaining productive communication and connection under stress.
-It gifts us with a judgement free solution for reharmonizing with our values, and increases the quality of life in the workplace.
+It gifts us with a judgment free solution for reharmonizing with our values, and increases the quality of life in the workplace.
 Engaging with NVC helps develop Emotional Intelligence.

 For more information, check out [the book](https://nonviolentcommunication.com/), or visit the [Center for Non Violent Communication](https://www.cnvc.org/).